perspectivesonatheme/patterns/Core/Priming.md

+{Rename: inference}

 The priming of expectations.

 Evaluation of an uncertainty using indirect evidence.
-Experiences creates expectations (accommodation) which then influence the interpretation of future experiences (assimilation).
+Experiences create expectations (accommodation) which then influence the interpretation of future experiences (assimilation).
 Experience modifies our mental basis, which modifies our experience.
 The feedback between perception and belief.